dhtmlxGantt provides an online export service that will allow you to export the Gantt chart into the PDF or PNG format.

 The service is free, but the output PDF/PNG file will contain the library's watermark under the GPL license.
 In case you buy a license, the result of export will be available without a watermark during the valid support period (12 months for all PRO licenses).

-The export service has time restrictions.
+The export service has time and request size restrictions.

 If the process takes over than 20 seconds, the export will be canceled and the following error will occur: